Remarks on degenerations of hyper-K\"ahler manifolds: Relative minimal models for degenerations of -trivial varieties (aka Kulikov models)

-\begin{proof}[Proof of Theorem \ref{thmkulikovmodel}] By the semistable reduction theorem, there is a finite ramified cover $\pi:B\to C$ such that $B\times_CX$ is birational to a projective morphism $q:Z\to B$ whose fibers are either smooth or reduced simple normal crossing divisors.
+\begin{proof}[Proof of Theorem \ref{thmkulikovmodel}] By the semistable reduction theorem, there is a finite ramified cover $\pi:B\to C$ such that $f_B:B\times_CX\to B$ is birational to a projective morphism $q:Z\to B$ whose fibers are either smooth or reduced simple normal crossing divisors.
 Moreover, for $b\in \pi^{-1}(c)$ the fiber $Z_b$ has at least one irreducible component $Z_b^*$ that admits a generically finite, dominant morphism $\rho_b:Z_b^*\to X_c^*$.
 The degree of $\rho_b$ divides the multiplicity of $X_c^*$ in $X_c$.
 Thus if the multiplicity is 1 then $\rho_b$ is birational.

 By assumption the generic fiber is birational to a variety with canonical singularities and semiample canonical class.
 (This is called a {\it good minimal model}; in our case some multiple of the canonical class is actually trivial.)
-Thus by \cite[Thm.4.4]{lai-2009} (see also \cite{fujino-ss}) the minimal model program for $q:Z\to B$ terminates with a model $f_B:Y\to B$ such that $Y$ has terminal singularities and $K_Y$ is $f_B$-nef.
+Thus by \cite[Thm.4.4]{lai-2009} (see also \cite{fujino-ss}) the minimal model program for $q:Z\to B$ terminates with a model $f':Y\to B$ such that $Y$ has terminal singularities and $K_Y$ is $f'$-nef.

-A general fiber of $f_B$ has terminal singularities and nef canonical class and it is also birational to a K-trivial variety.
-Thus general fibers of $f_B$ are K-trivial varieties by (\ref{bir.to.CY.CY}).
+A general fiber of $f'$ has terminal singularities and nef canonical class and it is also birational to a K-trivial variety.
+Thus general fibers of $f'$ are K-trivial varieties by \cite{kaw-flops} (see Cor. \ref{bir.to.CY.CY} for a precise statement).
 Therefore the canonical class $K_{Y/B}$ is numerically equivalent to a linear combination of irreducible components of fibers.
 A linear combination of irreducible components of fibers is nef iff it is numerically trivial (hence a linear combination of fibers).
-Thus $K_{Y/B}$ is numerically $f_B$-trivial.
+Thus $K_{Y/B}$ is numerically $f'$-trivial.